The Defection and Subsequent Resurrection of Nikolai Pushkin

 “Which it is,” Woolf urged, hoping to dispel any second thoughts in Nikolai, an impulsive boy, really, for whom deliberation was uncommon.

-The means by which the Soviets might undermine his defection were these: they’d attempt to contact Nikolai, give him a final chance to change his mind before committing an irrevocable act; they’d take advantage of his youth and naivety, and if the idea of never seeing his family weren’t enough, they’d add the threat of reprisals against them for his act of treason.
+The means by which the Soviets might undermine his defection were these: they’d attempt to contact Nikolai, give him a final chance to change his mind before committing this irrevocable act; they’d take advantage of his youth and naivety, and if the idea of never seeing his family was not enough, they’d add the threat of reprisals against them for his treason.
 And if persuasion failed, the KGB might even attempt to kidnap him, international law be damned.

 The final hurdle belonged to Nikolai, as he was terrified of flying.